kuwaitandme/site/INSTALL.md

 The preferred operating system for installing is any Unix based system so mostly Linux and OS X. Windows should also be supported but it has not been tested.

 ## 0. Quick Start
 If you don't want to read through all of the steps below, then we recommend simply setting up the project environment using [Vagrant](https://www.vagrantup.com/).
+We have created a box for you with all the dependencies installed

+    # Download and start the box
+    vagrant init enamakel/kuwaitandme
-    vagrant init enamakel/kuwaitandme; vagrant up --provider virtualbox
+    vagrant up --provider virtualbox

+    # SSH into the box
+    vagrant ssh

+    # Goto the app!
+    cd /vagrant

+    # Update and build.
+    git pull
+    npm install
+    gulp build

+    # Now run!
+    npm start

 If vagrant fails, then we recommend following the instructions, step by step.
+Most of it is setting up the different dependencies that is required for the app.

 ## 1. Fulfill Dependencies